AnnaPaulish/PCSC_ODE_Solver/README.md

 # <a name="Documentation"></a> Documentation

-To create documentation by yourself follow the instructions below.
+To create the documentation by yourself, follow the instructions below.

 ### Step 1
 Install __doxygen__ from [here](https://www.doxygen.nl/download.html).
 Scroll down to the section “Sources and Binaries” and download the version that has support for your particular operating system, be it Linux or Mac or Windows.